Sands United: The soccer club that's tackling grief - KESQ

 Sands United is a soccer club much like many others.
 They play on Sundays and they go through the motions of the sport — the ups and the downs that fans of all teams are familiar with — every weekend.
 They lace up their boots and seek out victories, then usually retire for a drink or two afterwards.

-But there is something very different about Sands.
+But there is something very different about Sands United.
 It is a club for bereaved fathers.
-The shirts of Sands players don’t carry the names of soccer’s superstars.
+The shirts of Sands United players don’t carry the names of soccer’s superstars.
 Instead, they bear the names of the children that the players lost shortly after birth.

 In 2021, the neonatal mortality rate was about 2.7 deaths per 1,000 live births in England and Wales, according to the Office for National Statistics.
 Neonatal death refers to the death of a child within 28 days of delivery.

-And at each branch of the club are fathers who have experienced unimaginable losses.
+And at each club are fathers who have experienced unimaginable losses.
 The clubs are directly connected to the charity Sands — which offers support to those affected by pregnancy loss or the death of a baby.

 Every weekend, these men — from all walks of life — come together to play a match and to commemorate the all too brief lives of the children they’ve lost.

-David Hammond, who founded a branch of Sands United in the West Midlands, England, credits the team with helping him immensely in the aftermath of his own personal tragedy.
+David Hammond, who founded a Sands United team in the West Midlands, England, credits the team with helping him immensely in the aftermath of his own personal tragedy.
 He also calls it “the club you never want to join.”

 Five years ago, Hammond and his partner Stacey lost their son, Lucas.
 The couple were only able to spend an hour with him after he was born before he died.